alfonsoegio/BCSLA/README.md

 ## Possible features to extend the contract

-- In order to consider the asymmetry between operator and customer it maybe nice to have the operator making an initial transfer directly proportional to the value of the whole contract duration (initial proof of stake) and keep retrieving it while posting correct metrics above the SLA
+- In order to consider the asymmetry between operator and customer it may be nice to have the operator making an initial transfer directly proportional to the value of the whole contract duration (initial proof of stake) and keep retrieving it while posting correct metrics above the SLA